-If your closets are always jammed and your laundry room is impassable, you might need a few guidelines to organize your wardrobe.
+If your closets are always jammed and your laundry room is impassable, you might need a few guidelines to organize your clothes.
+Wardrobe laws can be liberating.
 Each family is different, so modify as needed, but have some wardrobe rules nonetheless.
 I’d also recommend running these by your spouse to see if he/she agrees or even cares.
 You might find out some interesting things about him and his view of the family and what it needs.
 And he’ll understand more about what you are struggling with when it comes to an overwhelming amount of clothing options.

 Our Facebook Clutter-free group is working on their clothes until the end of this month.
 I have challenged them to complete and share their closet and dresser organizing projects with the rest of the group.
-We’ll vote, and the winner will receive a free custom ornament from Once Upon a Time Creations made from one of their keepsake garments .
+We’ll vote, and the winner will receive a wardrobe-related prize from me.
 If you’d like in on the friendly competition, there is still time to join our free Clutter-Free group.
 Where else are you going to get rewarded for organizing your closets?

 Darla’s First Law of Wardrobes is: If it doesn’t fit, is stained, needs mending, or just feels funny, then it’s time to part with it.